mfdeakin/nd_array/README.md

 BM_ND_Array_Initialize_2_Pointer    259251     720
 BM_ND_Array_Initialize_2_Iterator   260720    3400
 BM_ND_Array_Initialize_2_Zip        259068    1300

+BM_ND_Array_Deref_MMul             1206767   98000
+BM_ND_Array_MMul                   1259991    3100
+BM_C_Array_MMul                     200179   16000
+BM_C_Ptr_MMul                       277302    3000
 ```

-The GCC results indicate that performance is as expected; ie equivalent to using a C array.
+The GCC results indicate that performance is mostly as expected; ie equivalent to using a C array.
+The major outlier to this is the performance of the matrix multiplication, GCC is able to optimize the C array but not the ND Array; some study is needed to understand why.
+Future tests should be done with a less naive implementation of the matrix multiply algorithm to make certain these results hold.

 ## Clang 8, `-O3 -fmarch=native -fstrict-aliasing`, `Intel(R) Core(TM) i7-7500U CPU @ 2.70GHz`
 ```